SylvainEstebe/SylvainEstebe/README.md

-<h1 align="center">Hi 👋, I'm Sylvain Estebe</h1>
+<h1 align="center">Hi 👋, I'm Sylvain Estebe a student in cognitive science</h1>

-- 💬 Student in **cognitive science**
+I'm always happy to take the time to discuss tech, cognitive science, and share our experiences.
+Feel free to schedule a meeting with me here

-- 📫 How to reach me: **sylvain.estebe@gmail.com**
+- 📫 How to reach me: [Schedule a Meeting](https://doodle.com/bp/estebesylvain/meeting)

 - 📄 Know about my experiences: [LinkedIn Profile](https://www.linkedin.com/in/sylvain-estebe-97485a118/)

-I'm always happy to take the time to discuss tech, cognitive science, and share our experiences.
-Feel free to schedule a meeting with me here: [Schedule a Meeting](https://doodle.com/bp/estebesylvain/meeting)

 <h3 align="left">Connect with me:</h3>
 <p align="left">